 Written or Verbal Agreement

-Before a tenant moves in, they need to sign a residential tenancy agreement.
-This is basically the lease or rental contract that each party needs to abide by.
-This rental agreement or lease can either be written or verbal, but it is always better to have everything in writing in case one of the parties breaks any of the terms in the agreement.
+Before a renter moves into an Alberta property, they need to sign a residential tenancies act.
+This is basically the lease or rental agreement containing all the information that each party needs to abide by.
+This rental agreement or lease can either be written or verbal, but it is always better to have everything in writing in case one of the parties breaks any of the terms in the rental agreement.

 If the contract is verbal, it will not go too far in court if anything were to occur.
 In Alberta, the lease or landlord-tenant agreement can be a fixed-term or periodic, as long as both parties agree with what they are signing.